 January 17th…“TELL A FOND MEMORY OF YOUR MATERNAL GRANDMOTHER”.

 The imprint of one life upon another; what a magnificent marvel it is!!
-My darling maternal Grandmother, Amanda Margaret Rogness Sletten, had a lovingly positive impact on my life, without a doubt.
-The etymology of Grandmother’s first name, which was Amanda, comes from the Latin language and means “worthy of love”.
+My darling maternal Grandmother, Amanda Margaret Rogness Sletten, had a lovingly positive impact on my life without a doubt.
+The etymology of Grandmother’s first name comes from the Latin language and means “worthy of love”.
 Margaret, Grandma Sletten’s middle name, garners its meaning from the Greek language and means, “pearl”.
 How appropriate that this endearing matriarch of our family was “a pearl, worthy of love”.

 It was just a matter of time before this lovely Norwegian girl met up with a Norwegian boy named Clarence Sletten.
 During their wedding vows on Christmas Eve of 1917, I’m sure our demure grandmother’s beauty was a sight for all to behold.
 From Clarence and Amanda’s marital union came our beloved mother (in 1919) and down the road of life came two brothers (Robert and Delmaine).
 In 1929, the family enjoyed the arrival of a little sister (Beverly) for the joy of four children in all.